 While robotic technology has been used in surgery for more than a decade, only in the last few years has it been applied to complex cases like pancreas and liver tumors, added Dr. Talamonti.
 The technology also offers the surgeon better control and dexterity, as well as improved optics with a 3-D camera and stronger magnification.

-Focus on Exceptional Results “Our multidisciplinary team approach to patient care is so important here and we’re all focused on providing the best outcomes possible,” said Dr. Murad, who along with Dr. Talamonti, holds an academic appointment at the University of Chicago Pritzker School of Medicine.
+Focus on Exceptional Results“Our multidisciplinary team approach to patient care is so important here and we’re all focused on providing the best outcomes possible,” said her doctor, who along with Dr. Talamonti, holds an academic appointment at the University of Chicago Pritzker School of Medicine.

 Although cancer has taken a toll on Todd’s family through the years, she is incredibly positive about her future.
 “I’ve decided life is short and you never know what’s going to happen next.
 Gloom and doom isn’t going to get you anywhere,” remarked Todd.
 “I’m looking forward to the future and am so grateful for my care.
 The whole team is like super heroes, but Dr. Talamonti really is my hero!”